 Medications and Underlying Medical Causes

 If you find that you’re working out routinely and eating healthier, but the weight remains, there may be other reasons why you can’t lose weight.
 Certain medications are known to cause weight retention or prevent weight loss, as WebMD.com informs us.
 Some diseases can also prevent weight loss.
 An underactive thyroid slowing your metabolism, Cushing’s syndrome, and insulin resistance are medical conditions that may keep you from losing weight.
 In women, polycystic ovary syndrome and hormonal changes can affect weight.
-Psychological conditions like stress and anxiety produce a hormone called cortisol, which causes the body to store stubborn fat around the abdomen.
+According to TheRecoveryVillage.com, psychological conditions like stress and anxiety produce a hormone called cortisol.
+This hormone causes the body to store fat instead of losing it, which can trigger more stress and anxiety, creating a vicious cycle of worsening mental health.

 There are physical and psychological components to dieting and losing weight, and you will ultimately need to work with your doctor to find a solution that works for you.
 As with anything that involves your health, you should always consult a physician first before embarking on a weight loss program.
 However, if you’re interested in the personal training and meal planning programs we have to help you figure out your best weight loss regimen, check out our services!